-Shuffle the Trionfi Deck and draw 6 cards to place in the designated slots of the Main Board.
-Keep the rest of the cards face down near the Main Board.

-9 Put the Altar Token on the "No Effect" space.
-Place the Beast Speed token under the Harrow miniature, "No Effect" side up.

-Shuffle the Mission deck and place it face down near the Main Board.
-Draw 5 Missions from the deck and place them face up near the deck.

-7 Shuffle the Tactics deck and place it face down near the Main Board.
+- 4 Shuffle the Trionfi Deck and draw 6 cards to place in the designated slots of the Main Board.
+Keep the rest of the cards face down near the Main Board. - 5 Put the Altar Token on the "No Effect" space.
+Place the Beast Speed token under the Harrow miniature, "No Effect" side up. - B Shuffle the Mission deck and place it face down near the Main Board.
+Draw 5 Missions from the deck and place them face up near the deck. - 7 Shuffle the Tactics deck and place it face down near the Main Board.

-- Place resources (Ichor, Knowledge, Relics, and Weapons - hereinafter referred to as I/K/R/W), Artifact tokens, the Fruit token, and the Future First Player card near the Main Board. - 9 Place one of each player's marker tokens on the "0" space of the Prestige track. - Place one of each player's marker tokens on the starting (leftmost) spot of the Council track. - Place one of each player's marker tokens on the "0" space of the Tower track. - 12 Randomly determine the starting player and give them the First Player token. - Each player starts with 4 Scouts of their color and 3 Ichor in their Reserve. - Each player draws a Tactics card in turn order.
+- B Place resources (Ichor, Knowledge, Relics, and Weapons hereinafter referred to as I/K/R/W), Artifact tokens, the Fruit token, and the Future First Player card near the Main Board. - Randomly determine the starting player and give them the First Player token; starting with this player, each - player selects a faction and one side of the Factional Abilities card. - Place one of each player's marker tokens on the "0" space of the Prestige track. - Place one of each player's marker tokens on the starting (leftmost) spot of the Council track. - Place one of each player's marker tokens on the "0" space of the Tower track. - Each player starts with 4 Scouts of their color and 3 Ichor in their Reserve. - Each player draws a Tactics card in turn order.